wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-performance-checklist.md

 Configuration, lookup, and other data that are always used by the application are great candidates for caching.

-For an example of how to get a blob’s properties to discover the last modified date using .NET, see [Set and Retrieve Properties and Metadata](http://msdn.microsoft.com/zh-cn/library/hh225342.aspx) on MSDN.
-For more information about conditional downloads, see [Conditionally Refresh a Local Copy of a Blob](http://msdn.microsoft.com/zh-cn/library/azure/dd179371.aspx) on MSDN.
+For an example of how to get a blob’s properties to discover the last modified date using .NET, see [Set and Retrieve Properties and Metadata](/documentation/articles/storage-properties-metadata).
+For more information about conditional downloads, see [Conditionally Refresh a Local Copy of a Blob](http://msdn.microsoft.com/zh-cn/library/azure/dd179371.aspx).

 ####<a name="subheading8"></a>Uploading Data in Batches
 In some application scenarios, you can aggregate data locally, and then periodically upload it in a batch instead of uploading each piece of data immediately.
 For example, a web application might keep a log file of activities: the application could either upload details of every activity as it happens as a table entity (which requires many storage operations), or it could save activity details to a local log file, and then periodically upload all activity details as a delimited file to a blob.
 If each log entry is 1KB in size, you can upload thousands in a single “Put Blob” transaction (you can upload a blob of up to 64MB in size in a single transaction).
 Of course, if the local machine crashes prior to the upload, you will potentially lose some log data: the application developer must design for the possibility of client device or upload failures.
 If the activity data needs to be downloaded for timespans (not just single activity), then blobs are recommended over tables.